-(ii) Undergraduate Student Research Competition
+(ii) Undergraduate Research Competition

-ADU's Office of Research annually organizes the UAE Undergraduate Student Research Competition (URC).
+ADU's Office of Research annually organizes the UAE Undergraduate Research Competition (URC).
 This competition aims at encouraging universities in the UAE to promote scientific research among undergraduate students and to make it an integral part of university education, given the significance of scientific research in advancing the country to the top ranks.
 Participating in this competition provides students with a great opportunity for competitive interaction with students from other universities on a national level.
-Additionally, the competition serves to strengthen critical and analytical thinking skills among undergraduate students and to prepare them for graduate level studies.
+Additionally, the competition serves to strengthen critical and analytical thinking skills among undergraduate students and to enhance students' confidence in their research abilities, to explore new frontiers in their fields of study and to prepare them for graduate level studies.
 The competition is the first and the largest such event in the UAE comprising all universities and all major disciplines.